preciofishbone/OmniaDocs/index.rst

 Omnia for SharePoint
 ===============================

-.. note:: Please find Omnia for Microsoft 365 documentation `here <https://omnia-docs-g2.readthedocs.io>`_.
+.. note:: This is the old legacy documentation.
+Please find the up to date Omnia documentation `here <https://omnia-docs-g2.readthedocs.io>`_.

 Topics